Amino21786/TfRPnP/README.md

 or using coding editors such as VSC to run the individual files.
 (In the future there will be a construction of a main.py to run all the necessary models needed for results)

 # Acknowledgements
 Huge thanks to Dr Yury Korolev and Dr Matthias Ehrhardt for supervising during this project.
 There were many insightful and helpful discussions, alongside valuable support through the duration of the project.
-The deep NN denoisers' training weights were used from the \path{deepinv} Python Pytorch library, which greatly helped with implementation of the algorithms and gave inspiration for adapting to my work.
+The deep NN denoisers' training weights were used from the deepinv Python Pytorch library, which greatly helped with implementation of the algorithms and gave inspiration for adapting to my work.
 This project was part of my 1st year MRes of statistical applied mathematics at the University of Bath (SAMBa) PhD programme.